yaronw/method_cacher/README.md

 ## Installation

-Add the `method_cacher` gem your Gemfile and run the `bundle` command to install it.
+Run the command `gem install method_cacher`, or if used in a Rails project, add the `method_cacher` gem your Gemfile and run the `bundle` command to install it.

 ```ruby
 gem 'method_cacher'